ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-nodes/running-locally.md

 ```

 ## Monitoring
-You can always check if `js-ceramic` and `rust-ceramic` components are available by running the commands listed below.
+You can always check if `js-ceramic` and `ceramic-one` components are available by running the commands listed below.

 ### `js-ceramic` service's availability